This article was updated on August 31st, 2023

 3. Skin scraping – This is another way to collect a small skin sample to look for the presence of yeast organisms as well as mites (Demodex or Scabies), which can predispose dogs to skin infections.

 4. Biopsy – In more severe cases or those resistant to treatment, a larger piece of skin may be removed via a punch biopsy.

-5. Bloodwork – If your vet is concerned about systemic disease that may predispose your dog to skin infections, such as hypothyroidism or Cushing’s Disease, bloodwork may be indicated.
+5. Bloodwork – If your vet is concerned about systemic diseases that may predispose your dog to skin infections, such as hypothyroidism or Cushing’s Disease, bloodwork may be indicated.